 Financial planning for after your death isn’t the most pleasant thing to have to think about, but it’s important.
 Ask yourself, who you want to benefit from your estate when the time comes?

-There is no better time than right now to consider how much charities and community organizations have given to you and your family over your lifetime.
-Whether you look at the societal benefits of cancer research or admire the volunteers who organized the local soccer league, community has played a big role in many people’s lives.
-Maybe now is the time to pay it forward for the next generation.
+It’s likely that your spouse will be the biggest beneficiary, followed by other family members.
+However, have you given thought to making charitable donations to the charities or community organizations that have given so much to you and your family over your lifetime?
+Whether you want to give to cancer research, or thank the volunteers who organized the local soccer league, community has probably played a big role in your life, and now is the time to plan to pay it forward for the next generation.

 There are several ways to support your favourite charities when you are planning your estate.
 The easiest and most common is the bequest that you arrange in your will.
 You can donate property of a specified amount or set percentage of your estate.
 Alternatively, you could arrange to share a portion of the residue after all other distributions have been made.
 These arrangements cost you nothing now but will eventually become wonderful legacies for the causes you care about.

 While there are many personal reasons for planning for charitable donations upon your death, there are also significant tax breaks for people who arrange charitable gifts in their estate plans.
 For example, donations can offset taxes otherwise owed by the estate.

 Preparing today, for tomorrow